lucasdavid/keras-explainable/docs/methods/cams/gradcam.rst

   SOURCE_DIRECTORY = 'docs/_static/images/singleton/'
   SAMPLES = 8
-  SIZES = (224, 224)
+  SIZES = (299, 299)

   file_names = os.listdir(SOURCE_DIRECTORY)
   image_paths = [os.path.join(SOURCE_DIRECTORY, f) for f in file_names if f != '_links.txt']
   images = np.stack([img_to_array(load_img(ip).resize(SIZES)) for ip in image_paths])
   images = images.astype("uint8")[:SAMPLES]

-Firstly, we employ the :class:`ResNet50` network pre-trained over the ImageNet dataset:
+Firstly, we employ the :class:`Xception` network pre-trained over the ImageNet dataset:

 .. jupyter-execute::

-  rn50 = tf.keras.applications.ResNet50V2(
+  model = tf.keras.applications.Xception(
     classifier_activation=None,
-    weights='imagenet'
+    weights='imagenet',
   )

-  print(f'ResNet50 pretrained over ImageNet was loaded.') print(f"Spatial map sizes: {rn50.get_layer('avg_pool').input.shape}")
+  print(f'Xception pretrained over ImageNet was loaded.') print(f"Spatial map sizes: {model.get_layer('avg_pool').input.shape}")

-We can feed-foward the samples once and get the predicted classes for each sample.
+We can feed-forward the samples once and get the predicted classes for each sample.
-Besides making sure the model is outputing the expected classes, this step is required in order to determine the most activating units in the *logits* layer, which improves performance of the explaining methods.
+Besides making sure the model is outputting the expected classes, this step is required in order to determine the most activating units in the *logits* layer, which improves performance of the explaining methods.